Jokela school shooting: Perpetrator

 Pekka-Eric Auvinen (4 June 1989 – 7 November 2007), an 18-year-old student at Jokela High School, was born in Tuusula, Uusimaa, Finland.
-Prior to the shooting he had no criminal record.
+Prior to the shooting, he had no criminal record.
 His father, a musician, named him after the guitarists Pekka Järvinen and Eric Clapton.
 According to the official report filed by the National Bureau of Investigation, Auvinen did moderately well in school and had plans to graduate in the following spring.
 He was regarded as a shy student, often isolating himself from others, and blushing easily when embarrassed.
 According to some, he had been the target of long-term bullying.

 Mental health

 Between December 2006 and January 2007, Auvinen's parents tried to get him referred to a psychiatric outpatient clinic for his depression and anxiety, but the offer was refused due to his perceived mild symptoms.
 Instead, treatment using antidepressants was recommended to Auvinen's parents before any attempts to hospitalize him.
-Auvinen would go on to tell his online acquaintance, Vaula Kuuluvainen, that he would not be making it to military service the following months, leaving several other cryptic and homicidal messages with her the day before his attack.
+Auvinen would go on to tell his online acquaintance that he would not be making it to military service the following months, leaving several other cryptic and homicidal messages with her the day before his attack.
 Auvinen had irregularly taken SSRIs one year prior to his death.
 Auvinen was frequently bullied at school and school students reported changes in his behavior to a youth worker, saying he acted threateningly and remarked that they would die in "a white revolution".
 One of his teachers described him as a militant radical who was interested in both far-right and far-left movements.
 Auvinen had apparently been planning the shooting since at least early March 2006 before he met any of the YouTubers or online gamers who had later been blamed for the massacre.